 If you have any questions or concerns with reference to the brake line lengths then seek advice from either your UP dealer or directly from UP International.

-To tie the brake line onto the brake handle use one of the following knots: The simple fisherman's knot or the bowline as shown in illustration 5 and 6.
-These knots guarantee the least amount of line weakening.
+To tie the brake line onto the brake handle use the following simple fisherman's knot, as shown in illustration 5.
+This knot guarantees the least amount of line weakening.